HaydenRMann/UNIS_AGF212_KBand_RemoteSensing_2026/README.md

 # How to Run:

 ## Running the Radar: (All Code Written by IV: Eero Rinne)
-- Run through command line
+- Run through command line: in the format of "python3 [codename].py desired_filename"
 - Contact author for help: Eero Rinne: eeror@unis.no

 ## Data Analysis and Plotting: